dm03514/blog/devops/container-organizational-affect/README.md

 # DevOps: Containers: Velocity Through Reduced Coordination

 Containers have a profound impact on software organizational structure by providing a primitive which enables feature teams to fully control their system as well as application level dependencies.
-Containers act as and package and interface to execution.
-This has significant impact on organizational structure by removing connections, and results in a large throughput on deployment velocity.
-Containers increase velocity by reducing the number of times teams need to coordinate externally in order to deliver software.
+Containers decouple development and operations using a common interface, which enables an increase velocity by reducing the number of times teams need to coordinate externally in order to deliver software.

-Containers is the only current DevOps primitive, enabling engineers to fully control both their application and system dependencies in a single artifact.

 There are many amazing technical overviews on what containers are and how to use and product ionize them.
-Much less is written about how containers have the affect on ndelivery that they do.
+Much less is written about how containers have the affect on delivery that they do.

+## Decoupling Operations and Development

 This post assumes knowledge of docker containers.

-Traditional:

-Operations / Development

-## Decouples operations / Development
+In many traaditional (pre-container) organizations operations is responsible for both infrastructure (networking, filesystems, provisioning, etc) and system level resrouces, application directory structures system libraries such as runtime versions, operating system versions (Shown below on left).

+Containers shift this by enabling development to control system level dependencies (REFERENCE) (shown on right in above image).
+The core benefit of containers comes from shifts developpment one level down the level of software abastraction.

+Containers also introduce a new layer of abstraction.
+Containerized infrastructure inserts a new layer the runtime/orchestrator/ or platform bwtwren the infrastructure and the system.
+This acts as an interface in the traditional software sends that  decouples the dev and ops.
+This interface general exposes configuration around cpu memory, environment around number and type , web vs asynchronous queue baes (worker)z of application instance.
+Combined with the container primitive which supports controlling application and surface stem leve deenedencirs, these provide developers everything they need to ship the majority of features without synchronizing with  ops.
+Containers redraw the traditional dependency lines

 <p align="center">
   <img src="static/infra_traditional_vs_containers_layers.png">